melonjs/melonJS/README.md

     }));
 });
 ```
-> Simple hello world using melonJS 9.x or higher
+> Simple hello world using melonJS 2 (version 10.x or higher)

 Documentation :